mayasharma2110/Treat-Yourself/README.md

 This is a website for a site selling chocolate, hot chocolate, tea and coffee.

-It is aimed for those who are interested in purchasing any of the above, the site helps users pick the right products for them by having sorting options by price/ratings and also having different sections in the site for the 4 different cagetories of products.
+It is aimed for those who are interested in purchasing any of the above, the site helps users pick the right products for them by having sorting options by price/ratings and also having different sections in the site for the 4 different categories of products.

 ## Table of Contents